Articles 4 min read

 • Weight: 80–110 lb (216–300 gsm)

-• Features: Subtle texture adds depth and luxury
+• Features: Subtle texture is adding depth and luxury

-• Pro Tip: Use textured cardstock for shadow box backdrops to create a dimensional effect.
+• Pro Tip: Use textured cardstock on shadow box backdrops to create a dimensional effect.

-Textured cardstock shines in projects with larger, simpler shapes where the texture can be appreciated without risking damage.
-Avoid textured cardstock for highly intricate designs and layered designs with many pieces - smooth cardstock is easier to align and layer precisely.
+Textured cardstock shines on projects with larger, simpler shapes where texture can be appreciated without risking damage.
+Avoid textured cardstock for highly intricate designs and layered designs with many pieces - smooth cardstock is easier in order to align and layer precisely.

 3. Glitter Cardstock